- This video is about shipping. If you don't know what shipping is, RUN. RUN, AND NEVER GET INVOLVED.

 - Spell My Name with an "S": Yet another reason for his username change: he was tired of news outlets referring to his handle with more conventional formatting (i.e. "DanIsNotOnFire" or "Dan Is Not On Fire"), as opposed to how he styled it (with no spacing or caps.)
 This peeve is mentioned before the actual name change in Internet Support Group 7, and the intent to change the username is brought up with it.

-- Stalker Without a Crush: Shown in "How to Befriend Your Favourite Internet Stars".
-In his "Basically I'm Gay" video, he explains his discomfort and distaste for obsessive fans who developed an unhealthy determination to violate his privacy.
+- Stalker Without a Crush: Shown in "How to Befriend Your Favourite Internet Stars" with him obsessing over Phil in a parody of how he befriended him.
+Discussed more seriously in his "Basically I'm Gay" video, where he explains his discomfort and distaste for obsessive fans who developed an unhealthy determination to violate his privacy.

 - Suspiciously Specific Denial: His mockup of his psycho piano teacher's ad includes the qualification "definitely not a witch".